Colombian town uses discipline, speakers to stay virus-free

 Rodríguez said his message to townsfolk has been simple: “Its’ up to every family to stop it.”

 He has also tried to lead by example.
-The mayor says he began to feel ill during a recent visit to Bogota, where he tested positive for the virus.
-He did not return to Campohermoso until he tested negative.
+The mayor says he decided to take a test during a recent visit to Bogota, and despite he was negative, he decided to isolate himself.

 “We’ve put 60 families in town in quarantine because they showed some symptoms,” Rodríguez said.
 “But all of them have tested negative.”

-Note: This story was first published on March 22, 2021.
-It was updated on March 24, 2021 to correct that the mayor of Campohermoso, Jaime Rodríguez Romero, did not test positive for the coronavirus.
-The mayor was tested during a trip, but he was negative, although he decided to isolate himself.